pyomeca/bioptim/README.md

 ## expand
 (For objective and constraint functions)
 Set the expand argument to True for objective and constraint functions to speed up the computation.
-This will turn your MX symbolic variables into SX symbolic variables, which is faster but requires more RAM.
+It will turn MX symbolic variables into SX symbolic variables, which is faster but requires more RAM.

 # Troubleshooting
-Despite our best efforts to assist you, you may experience some problems with bioptim.
+Despite our best efforts to assist you with this long Readme and several examples, you may experience some problems with bioptim.
 Fortunately, this troubleshooting section will guide you through solving some known issues.

 ## Freezing compute